magifd2/markdown-viewer/README.md

 ## Features

 - **2-Pane View:** A persistent, expandable file tree on the left and a content viewer on the right.
-- **Single Binary:** No installation or external dependencies required.
+- **Single Binary:** All UI assets (CSS, JavaScript, HTML templates) are embedded directly into the executable; no installation or external dependencies required.
-- **Local First:** Serves files and directories from the current location where you run it.
+- **Local First:** Serves files and directories from the current location where you run it, with a self-contained UI.
 - **Markdown Rendering:** Renders Markdown files with GitHub-like styling, built-in syntax highlighting, and bundled Mermaid diagram support.
 - **Secure by Default:** Includes protection against directory traversal attacks and sanitizes HTML to prevent Cross-Site Scripting (XSS).
 - **Graceful Shutdown:** Shuts down safely via a UI button or `Ctrl+C`.